 At this point, you may find yourself asking: In a country so visibly damaged and their human dignity seemingly shattered, how can there be hope?

-Then, it was with no uncertainty that one student, followed unanimously by the rest, stated that despite human suffering, the teachings of Jesus Christ, transmitted by early European missionaries, brought salvation to Africa.
+Then, surprising me, one student stated that despite human suffering, the teachings of Jesus Christ, transmitted by early European missionaries, brought salvation to Africa.
+The rest unanimously agreed.

 Before departing, my good friend Mama Aroyo asked for help generating income to build a home for her family.
 Recognizing her talent as a seamstress, I requested that she make 25 African handbags that I could sell to family and friends in the U.S. Soon after Mama Aroyo received her profits, other village women expressed interest in doing likewise: giving us the idea and courage to create an artisan’s cooperative.

 A cooperative is a group of individuals who voluntarily join together for shared economic, social, and cultural benefits.
 Due to lack of government presence and support, cooperatives are key to the positive growth and formation of communities in the developing world.
 Our cooperative, Totonga Bomoi, which means “Build Our Future,” has launched a 30-day campaign to fundraise $8,500 in start-up capital.
 This investment will establish the first artisan cooperative in Aru.
 It will engage a post-conflict society in the global market and provide an income to 10 local families.
 This is only the beginning.

 When Pope John Paul II published Laborem Exercens (“On Human Work”), he wrote: “Work is a good thing for man, a good thing for his humanity, because through work, man not only transforms nature, adapting it to his own needs, but he also achieves fulfillment as a human being and indeed, in a sense, becomes more a human being.”